 All of these products from SSL.com allow digitally signed and encrypted emails to be exchanged between any number of recipients, including in group threads.
 Plus, both can also be used in mutual SSL/TLS as client authentication certificates.
 For example, a certificate could be used as a credential for gaining access to a restricted network service, such as an internal company website, as well as to secure email.

 For the convenience and benefit of businesses and other organizations, SSL.com offers advanced enterprise management of email and client authentication certificates.
 An administrator tasked with issuing 1,000 or more S/MIME certificates to employees probably would not appreciate having to send them out one-by-one, and we can provide the tools to avoid that regrettable situation.
 With an Enterprise PKI (EPKI) agreement from SSL.com and our management tools, you can centrally manage and distribute high volumes of certificates scoped to your organization, while assuming responsibility for user validation.
 For detailed information about our EPKI program, please write to us at email@example.com.

-For information on installing S/MIME certificates for use in your email software, please watch for our upcoming How-Tos for Thunderbird, Outlook for Windows and Apple Mail.
+For information on installing S/MIME certificates for use in your email software, please see our How-Tos for Mozilla Thunderbird, Outlook for Windows, and Apple Mail.
 And, always, thank you for choosing SSL.com, where we believe a safer Internet is a better Internet!